JAlcocerT/JAlcocerT/content/blog/selfhost-1125.md

 ![Umbrel OS Apps with one click install](/blog_img/selfh/umbrel-os/umbrel-apps.png)

-And one of the many apps that you can use out of the box is wanderer:
+And one of the many apps that you can use out of the box is **Wanderer**: *A great addition for anyone who likes adventures and [GPX files](https://raw.githubusercontent.com/JAlcocerT/Py_RouteTracker/refs/heads/main/Data_My_Routes/PL-SK-HU.gpx)*

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/umbrel" title="Selfhosted Umbrel - Docker Config 🐋 ↗" >}}